-Question: There was a Buddhist son, whose Father, a non-Buddhist but traditional old Chinese man passed away.
-His non-Buddhist wake of another religion was held at his his second son’s place.
-The Mother wanted to play Amituofo’s name using a Nianfoji (Buddha-chanting device) to urge Nianfo (mindfulness of Amituofo).
+Question: There was a Buddhist son, whose old Father, a non-Buddhist but traditional Chinese man passed away.
+His non-Buddhist wake of another religion was held at his second son’s place.
+The Mother wanted to play Amituofo’s name using a Nianfoji (Buddha name chanting device) to urge Nianfo (i.e. mindfulness of Amituofo).
 Is this appropriate?

-Answer: This is good, but even better is if someone dear (e.g. the family member/s) Nianfo near the deceased’s body sincerely, using these guidelines: https://purelanders.com/2013/11/07/how-to-share-the-power-of-merits-guidance/ (How To Share The Power Of Merits & Guidance).
+Answer: This is good, but even better is if someone dear (e.g. the family member/s) do Nianfo near the deceased’s body sincerely, using these guidelines: https://purelanders.com/2016/07/19/what-should-be-chanted-during-after-a-funeral (What Should Be Chanted During & After A Funeral).

 Q: However, as the wake was at the non-Buddhist son’s home, the family there might not like the chanting, and since the Father seemed to be not affiliated with Buddhism when alive, the Buddhist son advised his Mother against chanting.
 What do you think?